rickyca/Fake-News/README.md

 Each forlder consists on a different part of the project.

  - Raw Data: Contains the original dataset from kaggle.com and the code used to pull 'real' news.
 This code was run on a Raspberry Pi, and pulled data periodically, every 5 hours, for over one month.
- - Parsing: Parses the raw data into a .csv file matching the information on the fake news dataset.
+ - Parsing: Parses raw data into a .csv file matching information on the fake news dataset.
  - EDA: Some exploratory analisys was performed in order to understand what words or group or words are commonly used by the two news categories.
  - Modeling: Modeling was performed on Amazon Web Services (AWS). run_all.py was excecuted on an EC2 instance.
-          -- final_parse.ipynb joins the two datasets.
+   - final_parse.ipynb joins the two datasets.
-          -- model.py splits data into train/test, performs a gridsearch on the train data, using 3 folds.
+   - model.py splits data into train/test, performs a gridsearch on the train data, using 3 folds.
 It test the model on the test data and saves the result in a .csv file.
-          -- options.py has the modeling options.
+   - options.py has the modeling options.
 Combinations of sklearn modeling objects and combination of parameters for the gridsearch
-          -- run_all.py runs all possible combination for the models and logs their success or failure.
+   - run_all.py runs all possible combination for the models and logs their success or failure.

 Next image shows the posible combinations for the modeling
 ![alt text](https://raw.github.com/rickyca/Fake-News/master/images/model.png)